skiadas/WebAppsCourse/notes/graphics.md

 ### Graphics in Javascript

-Javascript offers two main systems for doing more elaborate graphics.
+Javascript offers three main systems for doing more elaborate graphics.

-- Canvas is essentially more of image drawing.
+- **Canvas** is essentially more of image drawing.
 You create a `<canvas>` element and then use Javascript instructions to draw into that canvas as you would do on a painting.
-- SVG stands for "Scalable Vector Graphics".
+- **SVG** stands for "Scalable Vector Graphics".
 These are actually more like a set of DOM Elements that you can manipulate, but whose intent is to represent "vector graphics" elements.
+- **WebGL** is infrastructure for doing 3D graphics (while the other two focus on 2D graphics).

-We will focus on this second group, which is based on the SVG XML specification.
+We will focus on SVG for now, which is based on the SVG XML specification.

 ### SVG Graphics